 In addition to tree planting for canopy restoration, the Georgia ReLeaf program also makes funding available for tree planting projects benefitting or involving our military veterans who have served our country.
 Examples of projects in this category can include tree planting at facilities such as veterans hospitals, memorial parks, and rehabilitation centers or other tree planting projects that involve veterans in the project implementat

-Thank you to the Georgia Pacific Foundation, the Georgia Power Company, Weyerhaeuser, Effortless Outdoor Media, Goosebumps Productions/Sony Pictures Entertainment, the Lawrenceville Woman’s Club and numerous individual donors for contributions to Georgia ReLeaf over the years.
+Past and current supporters: Thank you to the Georgia Power Company, the Georgia Pacific Foundation, Weyerhaeuser, Effortless Outdoor Media, Goosebumps Productions/Sony Pictures Entertainment, the Lawrenceville Woman’s Club and numerous individual donors for contributions to Georgia ReLeaf over the years.

 Won't you help support the Georgia ReLeaf program?